Please take the time to read the entire Logistics section in full. If you have questions, feel free to call the Alpine Ascents office or email us.

 BEFORE YOUR TRAVEL TO PERU

-- Travelers entering the country must fill out a sworn statement (link) and also provide proof of negative results for one of the following tests before boarding the plane: a molecular test (PCR), an antigen test or a medical certificate of epidemiological discharge.
-PCR or antigen test results must be obtained no later than 72 hours prior to check-in.
+- Travelers entering the country must fill out a sworn statement (link) and also provide proof of vaccination.
 Best to carry a printed copy as well as a digital one.

 - Note: On the link above, the page will load in Spanish, it is easiest to use google translate to reload the page in English.